thaihungle/SHM/README.md

 ## <a name="todo"></a> 🤝 Things to Do
 - [X] POPgym Tasks
-- [.]
-Pomdp-baseline Tasks
+- [X] Pomdp-baseline Tasks
 - [ ] Time-series Tasks
 - [ ] LLM Tasks

-Any contribution is welcome.
+Any contribution you can make is welcome.